baka-shinji/academic-kickstart/content/authors/admin/_index.md

 interests:
 - Development and environmental economics
 - Economics of endemic and emerging diseases
-- Mathematical economics, stochastic modelling and control
+- Mathematical economics, stochastic analysis and control

 education: